jessepav/lacygoill-wiki-backup/vim/qf.md

 Just set the `'qftf'` *property* of the qfl to a function which returns an empty list.

+Note that you can't use a funcref.

-## Document that if the value assigned to `'qftf'` is a script local function, you need a funcref.
+## Document that if the value assigned to `'qftf'` is a script local function, you need to translate `s:`.

 To illustrate the pitfall, write this in `/tmp/a.vim`: